sematext/docs/docs/monitoring/custom-metrics.md

-## Custom Metrics
+title: Custom Metrics
+description: Sematext infrastructure and application monitoring service exposes APIs and provides libraries that let you send custom metrics and turn them into dashboards and real-time visualizations

 [SPM](http://sematext.com/spm/) lets you extend standard performance metrics reports.
 SPM exposes APIs and provides libraries that let you send custom metrics (any numerical data, not just performance metrics) into SPM and graph it along other reports.

 **NOTE:**